 There is little in life more heartbreaking than losing someone you love to addiction.
 One day, the one you love is capable, loving, caring and productive.
 It may be a very short path for some people to full-blown addiction.
 For some others, it can take years of drinking, smoking marijuana or snorting coke before they are fully dependent on their drug.

 When a person descends into addiction, everything changes.
 The patterns are so often very similar.
 Money goes unaccounted for.
 There are health problems, arrests, lost jobs, and excuses, excuses, excuses followed by promises.
 Promises to do better, cut back on the drug consumption or alcohol.
-When the promises are broken again and again, the solution has got to be finding a reliable and effective drug rehab, before that person lands in jail, overdoses or loses their life in an accident or fight or due to drug-related illness.
-(Related article on the pattern of drug addiction)
+When the promises are broken, again and again, the solution has got to be finding a reliable and effective drug rehab, before that person lands in jail, overdoses or loses their life in an accident or fight or due to drug-related illness.

 When family members are facing a loved one’s drug addiction, it’s time to find out just how this life-threatening problem can be faced.

 When a person becomes addicted to heroin, methamphetamine, alcohol, OxyContin or any of the other long list of addictive drugs, their life changes in ways an unaddicted person is hard-pressed to understand.
 For an addict, the next injection of heroin, that next drink, that next smoke of methamphetamine is just as important as their next breath or meal.